Top 5 Cosmetic Tattoo SecretsJun 11, 2022

-Cosmetic tattooing, like I mentioned before, is a very creative industry and no two artists can ever product the same results.
+Cosmetic tattooing, as I mentioned before, is a very creative industry and no two artists can ever produce the same results.

-If you are getting a bad vibe from a customer, then it is ok for you to decline doing their tattooing.
+If you are getting a bad vibe from a customer, then it is ok for you to decline to do their tattooing.

 - Has a victim mentality (nothing can ever go right for them)

 - Complains excessively about other professionals (especially medical professionals)

 - Shows you a picture of another artist's work on someone else and says “I want these eyebrows exactly”

 - Keeps mentioning the word “perfect” or “symmetrical”